Luther: In Real Time

-Would God receive me if I died now?
-Caught in the open during a thunderstorm, Luther was plagued with fear.
-Lightning struck the ground nearby and, at that moment, he made a promise: if God allowed him to survive, he would dedicate his life to becoming a monk.
+Would God receive me if I died today?
+Caught in the open during a thunderstorm, Martin Luther was plagued with fear.
+Lightning struck the ground nearby and, at that moment, he made a promise: If God allowed him to survive, he would dedicate his life to becoming a monk.
 Luther’s survival, however, brought nearly fifteen years of self-inflicted torture as he attempted to make himself right before God.
-As he continued studying the Bible, he realized that it was impossible to do so of his own accord.
-He needed to be justified by faith in Christ alone, not by good works.
-When Luther realized this, he felt a newfound freedom and began proclaiming this truth to the masses.
-His bold proclamation directly opposed the Roman Catholic Church—and thus, he was declared a heretic deserving of the fires of hell.
-This is Martin Luther—the German monk whose valiant preaching would help restore the true, pure gospel in a time of rampant corruption.
+As he continued studying the Bible, Luther realized this was impossible to do of his own accord.
+He needed to be justified by trusting in Jesus Christ alone, not in his own good works.
+When Luther discovered this truth, he experienced a newfound freedom and began proclaiming the Bible’s message to the masses.
+Despite being opposed and declared a heretic by the Roman Catholic Church, Luther remained steadfast in his valiant preaching to help restore the true, pure gospel in a time of rampant corruption.

 About the Presenter

 Barry Cooper is a British author and screenwriter who was educated at Oxford University and Trinity Evangelical Divinity School.
 He is supervising producer at Ligonier Ministries and host of the Simply Put podcast.
 His other work includes Luther, Puritan, The Church, Can I Really Trust The Bible?, Discipleship Explored, and (as co-writer) Christianity Explored, a series that has so far been used in 100 countries, and translated into 50 languages.

 About the Writer

 Douglas Bond is tutor for the Oxford Creative Writing Master Class and adjunct instructor in church history at Western Reformed Seminary in Tacoma, Wash.
 He is also a conference speaker and author of numerous books, including The Mighty Weakness of John Knox.